umerjamil28/ProjectTracker_Assesement-Umer/README.md

 **Soft delete is one-way.** Keeping the row is useful for review.
 Building restore, a deleted-items list, and UI for it would have been a second product.

-**No Django cache / Redis.** The expensive endpoint is already one annotated query.
-A cache would hide bugs more than it would help at this size.
+**No Django cache / Redis.** The project list is already one annotated query.
+A shared server cache would hide bugs more than it would help at this size.
+Caching lives in the frontend instead (see Optional enhancements).

 **Page size 5.** Small on purpose so a second page shows up in the demo without a huge seed.